DataCircles/DataInterviewPrepMatcher/README.md

 ## Background

 The objective is to automate potential matching of participants for data interview preparation based on details collected via this [survey](https://docs.google.com/forms/d/e/1FAIpQLSdEtHH8QJEFisduwK-g2C8cIm3FMcGxSw_Zn42n3ovj9fJFUQ/viewform?usp=sf_link) and/or Linkedin profiles.
 The goal of matching is to try and group people with similar goals and expertise together and ultimately improve efficiency in job interview preparation efforts.
-The ideal matching algorithm is potentially combination of rules based criteria and modeling.
+The ideal matching algorithm is potentially a combination of rules based criteria, supervised and NLP modeling.

 ## Key Tasks